 Eosinophil granules in most animals are orange but there are always exceptions, particularly in exotics.
 The granules in eosinophils of iguanas and some birds are actually pale blue.
 In general, nuclei of mature eosinophils are shorter and less segmented than neutrophil nuclei and the cytoplasm, if visible, is pale blue.
 Marked species variation exists regarding the number, size, and shape of eosinophil granules.

 The most intraspecies variation is found in dog eosinophils.
 Marked variation in granule size, number and shape occurs within and between individuals of any breed.
 A specific and predictable morphologic variant of the eosinophil is seen in Greyhounds, other sighthounds (eg, Whippets, Deerhounds) and in some Golden Retrievers.
 Eosinophils in these breeds lack visible granules and appear as cells with slightly segmented nuclei, gray cytoplasm, and vacuoles.
-They are sometimes mistaken for toxic neutrophils or monocytes.
+They are sometimes mistaken for toxic neutrophils or monocytes and are called “vacuolated” or “gray” eosinophils (see representative images of these eosinophils in the dog blood gallery under the hematology album).
+On the ADVIA hematology analyzer, they drift over into the monocyte gate (contain less peroxidase than neutrophils or normal granulated eosinophils).

 Prototypical basophils of human blood are filled with small, round, dark purple granules.
 Similar basophils are found in horses, camelids and ruminants.
 These cells contain many small deep purple granules that obscure the nucleus in many cells.
 Some basophils have few granules, which probably is the result of degranulation in the sample.
 Low numbers of basophils are commonly found in blood of healthy cattle and horses, but less so of camelids.